North-West Rebellion: April–May Métis and First Nations victories

-On April 24, 1885, at Fish Creek, 200 Métis achieved a remarkable victory over a superior government force numbering 900 soldiers who were sent to quell the conflict.
-The reversal, though not decisive enough to alter the outcome of the war, temporarily halted Major General Frederick Middleton's column's advance on Batoche.
-That was where the Métis would later make their final stand.
+By April 24, Middleton's column had made a gradual but unopposed advance to Fish Creek only 26 km from Batoche.
+That day 200 Métis achieved a remarkable victory over Middleton's column numbering 900 soldiers.
+The reversal, though not decisive enough to alter the outcome of the war, temporarily halted the advance of Middleton's column toward Batoche.
+That was where the Métis made their final stand two weeks later.